Skip to main content

 粽子 (Zòngzi) - Sticky Rice Dumplings

-Glutinous rice wrapped in bamboo leaves with various fillings (pork belly, salted egg yolk, red bean paste, dates), tied with string and steamed or boiled.
-Eaten during Dragon Boat Festival commemorating poet Qu Yuan.
-Northern versions are sweet (jujube dates), Southern versions are savory (Jiaxing-style with pork and soy sauce).
-The bamboo leaf imparts distinctive aroma.
+Glutinous rice wrapped in bamboo leaves around fillings like pork belly, salted egg yolk, red bean paste or dates, tied with string and then steamed or boiled.
+They're eaten during the Dragon Boat Festival in memory of the poet Qu Yuan.
+The north tends to make them sweet with jujube dates, while the south goes savory, as in the Jiaxing style with pork and soy sauce.
+The bamboo leaf leaves its own scent on the rice.

 Regional Specialties & Local Favorites